The Caravan Act – Everything you need to know

 Mobility Test

-The granny annexe must be capable of being moved from one place to another, whether that is being towed or being transported on a motor vehicle or trailer.
+The granny annexe must be capable of being moved from one place to another, whether towed or transported on a motor vehicle/trailer.

 Construction